 I first voted in 1997.
 I voted LibDem.
-I wasn’t very politically aware at 18, just anti-authority.
-(My catchphrase was “don’t tell me what to do!”)
 The LibDem policy of increasing income tax by 1p and increasing education funding made sense to me.
 I didn’t really know any other policies!
 By 2001, however, I had been outraged by Labours RIP Act 2000 and the issue of personal freedom had become the focus of my politics.
 Added in to this was my thoughts on making sure that society looked after everyone fairly and equally, with all shouldering their fair share.
 I soon realised that Labour would continue to destroy civil liberties, and that the Conservatives would not look after everyone equally, and so I continued to support the LibDems.
 I joined the Liberal Democrat party in 2005 and got involved in campaigning locally.
 By 2008 I was disillusioned with the party as I had come to realise that although I agreed with a lot of their policies I definitely disagreed with quite a few as well.
 I am not sure why I didn’t join the Green party at this point.
 Probably through a perception that they could not succeed.
 I was convinced to rejoin the LibDems at the start of 2010 and the only reason I did not help campaign for our local LibDem candidate for the general election is that I was too ill and all my energy was going towards starting an IT business.

 We all know what happened next.
 Complete betrayal by the LibDems as they joined a coalition with the Conservatives.
 Make no mistake here; the LibDems put the Conservatives in power.
 If it were not for them, we would not have a Tory government now.
 In fact I should not have been surprised that they could choose a coalition with the Tories.
 It took until 2010 for me to find out about Orange Book LibDems, who I should have known about a lot earlier.
 It turns out that the Orange Book tells us of many policies that we are seeing happen now, including the destruction of the NHS in favour of private providers, and other policies such as implementing environment polices through the free market, and stepping back from Europe.
 If I had known of the Orange Book, I would never have voted LibDem.